jorgeluceda/csharp-products/README.md

 # Group #3

-## Tasks of the Project: Module 2 Assigment
+## Module 2 Assignment: Tasks Completed

 ### Alejandro
 * Create a main form that will have a group box and a list view